-An unexcused absence is any absence not covered under the definition of an excused absence or an exception to compulsory attendance.
-An out of school suspension shall not be considered an unexcused absence.
+- 1. Any absence not covered under the definition of an excused absence, - 2.
+An absence not covered under an exception to compulsory attendance - 3.
+An absence in which the school does not receive proper notification from the parent or adult student.

+An out-of-school suspension shall not be considered an unexcused absence.